bella-mir/vk_geotags/README.md

 ## Description

-It is a simple project that shows how to work with VK API to get geotagged photos for a certan location and period of time.
+It is a simple project that shows how to work with VK API and get geotagged photos for a certan location and period of time.

-based on the [materials](https://gainanov.pro/rus-blog/programming/vk-favourite-places-for-photo/) of Ruslan Gaynanov
+*based on the [materials](https://gainanov.pro/rus-blog/programming/vk-favourite-places-for-photo/) of Ruslan Gaynanov*